1. ABOUT THE PLAY

 A Christmas Carol begins its annual run

-at the Alley
+at Alley Theatre

-CBS Radio Network dramatization starring Lionel Barrymore, which became a tradition for almost twenty years
+CBS Radio Network dramatization starring Lionel Barrymore.

 1992

-The Muppet Christmas Carol- a musical adaptation starring Michael Caine as Scrooge
+The Muppet Christmas Carol- a musical adaptation.

-Scrooge, or Marley's Ghost- a short silent film- is the earliest surviving film adaptation of
+Scrooge, or Marley's Ghost - a short silent film - is the earliest surviving film adaptation of

 A Christmas Carol